sat1ss/Printer_extension/README.md

 # Printer_extension
   This script will:
 1. Print files from given directory,
-2. Move files to folder (DD/MM/YYYY).
+2. Moves files to folder with current date (DD/MM/YYYY).